Physicist91/trading/README.md

 # Financial Data Analysis

+Goal: combine data from various sources (such as social media, financial news, and user sentiments) to predict return and evaluate risk.

 ## Trading

-Contents:
+Two very important measures: **Sharpe Ratio** and **Maximum Drawdown**.

+Notebooks:
-1. Implement a simple trading strategy by creating trading signals using moving averages
+1. Create trading signals using moving averages
+2. Implement trend-following strategy
-2. Model stock return and measure financial risk when investing
+3. Model stock return and measure financial risk when investing
-3. Estimate the confidence interval for the return of stocks or equity funds
+4. Estimate the confidence interval for the return of stocks or equity funds
-4. Validate assertion or specific claims (e.g. from fund managers) about investment returns
+5. Validate assertion or specific claims (e.g. from fund managers) about investment returns

 > "Distributions of daily and monthly stock returns are rather symmetric about their means , but the tails are fatter (i.e. there are more outliers) than would be expected with normal distributions"